AbyssalFluff/Proyecto/README.md

-Pairs technical highschool Python proyecto.
+Python proyect in pairs for highschool.